 I have often heard it argued that reality is not an absolute, that each individual has his own perception of reality.
 The implication is that because each of us perceives the world through our own eyes, reality itself changes from person to person.

 While it’s true that everyone perceives reality differently, reality could care less about our perceptions.
 Reality does not change to adapt to our viewpoints; reality is what is.
-Reality is fact.
-Reality is truth.

 Reality, however, is not always a known, which is where perception of reality comes in.
 While reality is a fixed factor in the equation of life, perception of reality is a variable.